Injectivity w.r.t. Distribution of Elements in the Compressed Sequences Derived from Primitive Sequences over $Z/p^eZ$: Introduction

 \section{Introduction}

-Pseudorandom sequences play a significant role in coding, cryptography and communication systems.
-A linear feedback shift register(LFSR) over a residue class ring $\Int/p^e\Int$, where $p$ is a prime, is a candidate to construct pseudorandom generators.
-For example, the stream cipher called ZUC \cite{ZUC} for \textquotedblleft4G\textquotedblright\, mobile standard Long Term Evolution(LTE) employs an LFSR over the residue class ring $\Int/(2^{31}-1)\Int$.
-As a result of an extended Berlekamp-Massey algorithm by Reeds and Sloane\cite{RS85}, a linear recurring sequence generated by an LFSR over residue class rings can be synthesized efficiently.
-Hence, in cryptographic scenarios compressing maps are used to derive nonlinear sequences from linear recurring sequences over residue class rings \cite{huang88,kzm2,KN95,KN93,nchv91dm,qwf01,ward,ZDH}, and such compressed sequences are proposed as candidates for the keys of a stream cipher\cite{SQ,ZQ04,ZQ07it}.
-It is also shown that certain compressed sequences meet some pseudorandom properties, e.g., distribution of zeros and ones, autocorrelation and linear complexity\cite{DBG,FH,kzm2,QZh1,QZh2,SZ}.
+Pseudorandom sequences play a significant role in coding, cryptography and digital communication systems.
+A linear feedback shift register (LFSR) over a residue ring $\pring$ is a candidate to construct pseudorandom generators.
+For example, the stream cipher ZUC \cite{ZUC} for \textquotedblleft4G\textquotedblright\, mobile standard Long Term Evolution employs an LFSR over the residue ring $\Int/(2^{31}-1)\Int$.
+As a result of an extended Berlekamp-Massey algorithm by Reeds and Sloane\cite{RS85}, linear recurring sequences generated by an LFSR over residue rings can be synthesized efficiently.
+Hence, in cryptographic scenarios compressing maps are used to derive nonlinear sequences from linear recurring sequences over residue rings \cite{dai92,huang88,kzm2,KN95,KN93,nchv91dm,qwf01,qwf98,ward,ZDH}, and such compressed sequences were proposed as candidates for the keystream of a stream cipher\cite{SQ,ZQ04,ZQ07it}.
+It was also shown that certain compressed sequences meet some pseudorandom properties, e.g., distribution of zeros and ones, autocorrelation and linear complexity\cite{DBG,FH,kzm2,QZh1,QZh2,SZ}.